-N. Within 120 days of Approval of this application or prior to disturbance in the new mining area, whichever comes first, the Quar ry shall submit a revised financial assurance, in conformance with the requirements of SMARA, that takes into account the expanded mining area and the approved revegetation and reclamation plans.
-The Planning Director shall forward the financial assurance to the State Board of Mining and Geology for review and approval as specified in SMARA.
+N. Within 120 days of Approval of this application or prior to disturbance in the new mining area, wh chever comes first, the Quairry shall submit a revised financial assurance, in conformance with the requirements of SMARA, that takes into account the Expanded mining area and the approved revegetation and reclamation plans.
+The Planning Director shall forward the financial assurance to the State Board of Mining arid Geology for review and approval as specified in SMAHA.

-A. Mining Operation:
+A. Minina Operation:

-- 1. All mining activities, including clearing, excavation or other disturbances shall be done in conformance with the above Exhibits.
+- 1. All mining activities, including clearing, excavation of other disturbances shall be done in conformance with the above Exhibits.
 Setbacks shall be measured from the property boundary lines on a horizontal plane.
-Within 60 days of issuance of Approval, staff shall determine which limits or Leasehold One and Three shall be surveyed and permanently staked at a 200 foot (maximum) interval by a licensed surveyor and fenced with a 3 foot high fence to prevent trees passing.
+Within 60 days of issuance of Approval, staff shall determine which limits of Leasehold One and Three shall be surveyed and permanently staked at a 200 foot (maximum) interval by a licensed surveyor and fenced with a 3 foot high fence to prevent tree passing.
 Fencing and staking shall be completed within 120 days from Approval. - 2.
 A benchmark shall be established in the mining floor at the 550-foot elevation in a visible area not proposed for disturbance.
 (Mit.
 B.1.2.) - 3.
-Any undiscovered active fault traces encountered during mining operation shall be evaluated by an Engineering Geolu gist and documented in the required Annual Report.
+Any undiscovered active fault traces encountered during mining operation shall be evaluated by an Engineering Geologist and documented in the required Annual Report.
 It an active fault trace is observed, the Engineering Geologist shall review the stability of the work face.
 (Mit.
-3.2.2.) - 4.
+B. 2.7) - 4.
 The work face shall be excavated in compliance with the benching standards set forth by the Santa Cruz County Mining Ordinance, OSHA, MSHA, and in accordance with the above Exhibits.
 (Mit.
 8.3.1.) - 5.
 Annual inspection of the work face shall be conducted by a Engineering Geologist to address conformance with the Mining and Drainage Plan.
 The annual inspection shall evaluate unexpected adverse geological conditions that may be encountered during mining operations.
 An inspection report shall be prepared by the Engineering Geologist and shall be included in the above required Annual Report.
 The report shall include the following: - a.
-A determination of how the newly exposed geologic structure will affect the stability of the work face;
+A determination of how the new y exposed yeologic structure will affect the stab lity of the work face;

-Olive Springs Quarry Mining Approval #88-0233 APN: 099-171-02. -03 Page 6
+Mining Approval #88-0233 APN: 099-171-02. -03 Page 6